6035/fa19/phase-3/README.md

 call printf  // we are entering the function while %rsp is NOT 16-byte aligned
 ```

 Recall that every `pushq` decrements the stack pointer by 8 bytes.
 This maintains the invariant that `%rsp` is 8-byte aligned at all times, but not necessarily 16-byte aligned.
-So if you call a foreign functions that expects `%rsp` to be 16-byte aligned and your stack pointer is not 16-byte aligned, __IT MAY SEGFAULT__.
+So if you call a foreign functions that expects `%rsp` to be 16-byte aligned and your stack pointer is not 16-byte aligned when you call it, __IT MAY SEGFAULT__.

 For now, let's use the following strategy to mitigate this problem:
-> maintain an invariant that your `%rsp % 16 = 0` __AT ALL TIMES__
+> maintain an invariant that your `%rsp % 16 = 0` __WHEN YOU CALL A FUNCTION__

 This will ensure that you will not segfault due to memory alignment, for now.